 The adult Sea Eagle has a wing span of 8 foot and eats fish, rabbits and other small birds.
 The species went extinct due to persecution by farmers and game keepers.
 In 1975 the Sea Eagles were reintroduced to the Isle of Rum (just south of Skye) from Norway.
 Since then the Eagles have gone from strength to strength now with hundreds of birds around the west coast of Scotland.
 A true success story.

 Red Deer are the largest land mammal in the UK and are mainly found in Scotland, with the largest population in the west coast Highlands and Skye.

 In the summer months Red Deer will be on the higher ground grazing and have a dark red/brown coat (hence their name).
 In the winter there coat turns darker and slightly grey in colour.

 The Stags each year grow their iconic antlers ready for the ‘Rut’ in late autumn.
 This is where these large males do battle for the attention of the females.

 In the winter months Red Deer come down to the lower ground in search of better grazing and this is when you will have the best chance of a sighting.

 Otters can be seen all round Skye and the UK and will be found on the coast or in rivers and lochs.
 The species that is found in Scotland is the European Otter (Lutra lutra) part of the weasel family, which grow to a size of 3 foot in length.
 They eat a huge variety of things such as small fish and frogs.
-At sea they often can be seen floating on their back with a stone breaking shellfish open.

 To see an otters in the wild on the shores of Skye you simply need patience.
 Sit quietly watching a rugged bit of coast and there is a good change an Otter will swim by.
 Kayaking is also a great way to watch otters playing in the shallows.